Credit: Transfer, Military, Time Limits, and Advanced Standing

 The content of the applicable course or other program will be used to determine the nature of the credit to be applied to the student’s degree requirement.
 The appropriate department chair and program chair will make these determinations.

 When transferring from one Embry-Riddle graduate program to another, this credit may include prior work on a Graduate Capstone Project (GCP).
-The combined total credit applied to an Embry-Riddle graduate degree for most programs is 12 credit hours.
+The combined total credit applied to an Embry-Riddle graduate degree is 12 credit hours.

 Specifics regarding transferring from a completed Embry-Riddle master’s program to the MBAA program are detailed in the Graduate Academic Programs section of the catalog.